PatchWorld avatar playing a modular instrument with other creators in a shared music studio

 What is PatchWorld?

-PatchWorld is a live audiovisual creative playground where music is not only something you compose on a screen with a timeline.
-It is something you enter physically.
-It becomes a space where you can play, build, touch, connect, perform, and share in real time.
+PatchWorld is a live audiovisual creative playground where music is not only something you compose on a screen.
+It is something you enter, touch, connect, perform, and share in real time.

 As musician and visual artist Tom Vigal, also known as @Hanumanatee, puts it: